smohandass/kanister-deep-dive/README.md

 mysql -h mysql.mysql.svc.cluster.local -uroot -p"$MYSQL_ROOT_PASSWORD"
 ```

-Now that we have successfully setup the pre-requisites, let create our first blueprint.
+Now that I have successfully setup the pre-requisites, let's create our first blueprint.

 ## Example 1 - Using Kanister Blueprint to print "Hello world" in the logs.

-In this first example we will be creating a Kanister blueprint that will connect the `mysql` container in `mysql-0` pod in the `mysql` namespace and echo "Hello world - Example 1".
+In this first example we will be creating a Kanister blueprint that will connect to the `mysql` container in `mysql-0` pod in the `mysql` namespace and echo "Hello world - Example 1".

 This example is equivalent to running the following kubectl command
 `kubectl exec -it --namespace mysql mysql-0 -c mysql -- echo "Hello world - Example 1"`